Bank Accounts & Credit Cards

 How to Choose a Bank?

-- Ask about monthly fees, fees for writing checks, minimum required balance, etc.
+- Ask about monthly fees, fees for withdrawals & transfers, minimum required balance, etc.

 - Banking hours typically are Monday through Friday from 9:00 am to 5:00 pm.